 On Cong-JD(S) tie up, BSY says talks have no value

-Bengaluru, Dec 02: Karnataka Chief Minister B S Yediyurappa has rubbished indications by Congress and JD(S) leaders of a possible post by-poll alliance in Karnataka, saying such talks don't have any value.
+Bengaluru, Dec 02: Karnataka Chief Minister B S Yediyurappa has rubbished indications by Congress and JD(S) leaders of a possible post-by-poll alliance in Karnataka, saying such talks don't have any value.

 He also asserted that BJP's candidates in all the 15 assembly constituencies going for bypolls would be victorious.